 To give you an insight into other considerations, we have put together an information sheet which we hope you'll find useful.
 It's located in our 'Advice' section under Starting Chicken Keeping.

 The advice we give is from our own experience, our garden is home to both hybrid layers and sablepoot bantams.
 A few years ago, with my vegetable plot well established, I decided I would like some company in the garden, but gardening wasn't top of the agenda for the other half, Phil.
 So I decided I'd like a pet, but with a fulltime job and family commitments I needed one that was easily managed.
 Chickens turned out to be the perfect solution, and with the added benefit of fresh eggs and manure for my vegetable plot.
 Having a few chickens around was not something new for Phil, he grew up on a farm where hens were a regular sight in the yard - but not viewed in quite the same way as our hens.
 I was surprised to find how relaxing they were to watch, and of course I gave them names, although Kiev wasn't one of my better choices !!
-I even found myself saying goodnight when locking them up for the evening - but I'm not sure I'll ever find Phil doing the same.
+I even found myself saying goodnight when locking them up for the evening - think Phil is now doing the same - on the quiet of course !